Pritosh4/Climate-Clash/README.md

 Using Tableau, I visualized this data in multiple ways to gain the necessary insights required to reach a detailed answer.

 ## Reflection
 After looking at all the parameters I was able to understand that though the varying temperature did play a role but the main reason behind my sickness was actually the humidity and the windspeed.
+The difference in the windspeed and humidity between the 2 places was much greater and effective on my health as compared to the temperature.